JGlatt94/html/README.md

-My very first website using on html
+My very first website using only html.